When to Seal Asphalt Driveway? A Quick Guide

 When should you first seal a new asphalt driveway?

 You should wait approximately 1 to 3 months before sealing a new asphalt driveway.
-By doing this, the asphalt is given the opportunity to cure and age, which guarantees that the oils and solvents have evaporated.
+By doing this, the asphalt is allowed to cure and age, which guarantees that the oils and solvents have evaporated.
 When sealant is applied too soon, it can trap these oils and prevent the sealant from properly bonding, leading to an ineffective application.

 How do I know when to seal my driveway?